mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 may be performed at this time.
 A value of 0 or 1 enables immediate failover.

-If automatic failover is not possible, the monitor will try to search for another server to fultill the master role.
+If automatic failover is not possible, the monitor will try to search for another server to fulfill the master role.
 See section [Master selection](#master-selection) for more details.
 Changing the master may break replication as queries could be routed to a server without previous events.
 To prevent this, avoid having